orangejuice/blog/data/activity/movie-不拘小节的人-1956/record.en.md

 date: 2023-08-31 04:37:41+08:00
 douban:
   rating: 7.6
-  subtitle: 1956 / Mainland China / Drama Comedy / Lu Ban / Bai Mu, Huang Wan Su
+  subtitle: 1956 / Mainland China / Drama Comedy / Directed by Lü Ban / Starring
+    Bai Mu, Huang Wansu
 ---

-Highly creative and satirical, this film aims at public morality and virtues.
-It is a well-structured work that was made with sincerity, and it causes one to sigh at the changes that have taken place.
-The actors are also excellent.
-It features the West Lake in Hangzhou in the early days after the founding of the People's Republic of China.
+Highly creative and sharply satirical, this film aims its sights at public morals and good customs.
+It's a work with a complete structure, earnest sincerity, and evokes a nostalgic sigh for how the world has changed.
+The acting is also excellent, featuring early post-revolutionary Hangzhou's West Lake.